tenpy/tenpy/doc/INSTALL.rst

 Installation instructions
 =========================

+The following instructions are for (some kind of) Linux, and tested on Ubuntu.
+However, the code itself should work on other operating systems (in particular MacOS/Windows) as well.

 To get the latest version of the code, simply clone it with `Git <https://git-scm.com/>`_ using the following command::

     git clone https://github.com/tenpy/tenpy.git $HOME/TeNPy